everscale-org/docs/src/develop/tutorial/ever-sdk-quides/other-sdk-guides.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 description: Explore guides for EVER SDK
 ---

-# EVER SDK Guides
+# Other EVER SDK Guides

 This is a list of detailed guides for EVER SDK